Last Updated on 1 month by Anoob P

 Before the day was over, the VC called couple of his older friends, and they started the same business in a week.

-A month later, they raised $20 Million in funding.
+Couple of months later, they raised $10 Million in funding.

 So does this mean that you can’t even tell your idea to anyone?
 Nope, you need to pick whom you share information very carefully.